flat1ine/flat_dotfiles/README.md

 Clone the repo and copy files to their respective locations, or symlink with stow.

-> Do not run install.sh unless you want all the dependencies and software packages.
+> Do not run install.sh unless you want ALL the dependencies and software packages.

 ```bash
 git clone https://github.com/flat1ine/flat_dotfiles.git